znegva/znegva.github.io/_posts/2019-01-15-email-backups-with-dovecot.md

 default_client_limit = 50
 ```

-If youn want to manage your backup-mails using your mobile phone, you should limit the `listen` parameter to your home wifi (eg `192.168.0.*`).
+If you want to manage your backup-mails using your mobile phone, you should limit the `listen` parameter to your home wifi (eg `192.168.0.*`).

 disable/comment default auth-settings in `/usr/local/etc/dovecot/conf.d/10-auth.conf`
 ```conf